libbyschuknight/tid_til/setup_dev_environment_mac.md

 ruby build & rbenv - <https://github.com/sstephenson/rbenv#homebrew-on-mac-os-x>

-NOTE: do not install node via Homebrew
+NOTE: do not install node via Homebrew (?? have actually on new work computer down this - Feb 2020)

 <https://stackoverflow.com/questions/28017374/what-is-the-suggested-way-to-install-brew-node-js-io-js-nvm-npm-on-os-x/50266406#50266406>